vipulbhj/vipulbhj/blogs/LearningsWhileBuildingNRAF/TheCuriousCaseOfResDotRender/README.md

 Despite being a creature of the multiverse, and existing in so many forms, it has a relatively simple definition.

-`res.render` is a function that takes one argument, some sort of name, which repersents some static content, for our concerns, `HTML`, and sends back that as response to client requests.
+`res.render` is a function that takes one argument, some sort of name, which represents some static content, for our concerns, `HTML`, and sends back that as response to client requests.

-# What's so curious about it?
+## What's so curious about it?

 When I was thinking about adding template rendering support in [NRAF](https://github.com/vipulbhj/nraf), a very interesting question popped up.